theunicornguild/can-you-remember/02_show_a_card/01_javascript_2_exploring_cards.md

-In your project directory you should have a `src/data.js` file.
+In your project directory after `cloning` you should have a `src/data.js` file.

 This file should contain an array of card objects with the images to show on those cards.
 This array is `export`ed at the end so you can `import` it into your project later on.